(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Once a T-note matures, the U.S. Treasury repays the note to the holder at face value.

-You won’t pay state or local taxes on interest earnings for treasury notes.
-In order to help you plan for federal taxes, you can specify online the percentage you would like withheld, up to 50% of interest earnings.
+You won't pay state or local taxes on interest earnings for treasury notes.
+To help you plan for federal taxes, you can specify online the percentage you would like withheld, up to 50% of interest earnings.

 4. Treasury Bonds

 Treasury bonds are yet another form of government debt securities.
-They are issued by the Treasury as a means of creating working capital for the U.S. Government and repaid with tax collections.
+The Treasury issues them to create working capital for the U.S. Government and repaid with tax collections.

 The maturities on Treasury bonds range from a minimum of 20 years to a maximum of 30 years.
-Interest rates are fixed and set when the original bond is sold to the public.
-Interest is paid on T-bonds every six months.
+Interest rates are fixed and set when the original bond is sold to the public, and interest is paid on T-bonds every six months.

-When purchasing T-bonds directly from the Treasury, investors are required to purchase them in minimum increments of $100.
+When purchasing T-bonds directly from the Treasury, investors must buy them in minimum increments of $100.